Learn Canoe Paddling Techniques

 Backward Stroke

 When you need to stop or move backward, you’ll use the backward stroke.
 This one is just like the forward stroke, but in reverse.
 Start near your hip and push the paddle forward through the water.
-It’s a great way to slow down or back out of a tight spot.
+It’s a great move to master alongside how to steer a canoe for complete control.

 J-Stroke